Spitamenes (Old Persian: Spitâmaneh): last Persian leader who fought against Alexander the Great (329-328 BCE).

 This meant the end of the war against Spitamenes.
 He needed oases like Margiana, and was now cut off from his resources.
 In December 328, the Macedonian commander Coenus defeated him, and when the Sogdians and Dahae heard that the Macedonian main force was approaching, they killed their leader.
 His head was sent to Alexander.

 Spitamenes had a daughter Apame, who was married to one of Alexander's most important generals, Seleucus (February 324).
 The couple had a son, Antiochus.
 After the death of the great conqueror, Seleucus and Antiochus became kings of Alexander's Asian possessions, and Apame was recognized as the mother of the Seleucid dynasty.
-Several towns were named after the daughter of Spitamenes: Apamea.
+Several towns were named after the daughter of Spitamenes: Apamea on the Orontes for example.